Pylons/pyramid/docs/narr/views.rst

   will be used by :term:`traversal` against the result of the route's :term:`root factory`.

   If ``route_name`` is not supplied, the view callable will be have a chance of being invoked if no other route was matched.
-This is when the request object of the :term:`triad` does not indicate it matched any configured route.
+This is when the request/context pair found via :term:`resource location` does not indicate it matched any configured route.

 ``request_type``
   This value should be an :term:`interface` that the :term:`request`